dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/walkthrough-creating-an-unbound-windows-forms-datagridview-control.md

 ---
 title: Walkthrough to Creating an Unbound Windows Forms DataGridView Control

-description: You can create an Unbound Windows Forms DataGridView Control and display a small amount of data without binding it to a data source
+description: You can create an Unbound Windows Forms DataGridView Control and display a small amount of data without binding it to a data source. ms.date: "03/30/2017"

-ms.date: "03/30/2017"
 dev_langs:
   - "csharp"